Web-Affan-Farooq/Manzarri/README.md

 - Implement a functionality to push a notification to all users when an offer is created.
 - Implement an AI Agent to handle administration and warehouse systems.
 - Create a search product functionality.

-### Code Quality & Maintenance :
+- Maintain the codebase for better readability and long-term sustainability.
-Maintain the codebase for better readability and long-term sustainability.
+- On the account deletion , all the orders and notifications related to that account should be deleted